sebastian-eck/I-MaT/README.md

 ## Sheet Music Databases curated within the project

-The Fellowship project contains two larger databases:[^13]
+The fellowship project contains two larger databases:[^13]

 - The main database[^14] comprises of several thousand individual sheet music files (MusicXML).
 - The subcorpus[^15] contains all scores used in the two teaching modules for score analysis[^16] and was carefully curated by student members of the project team.

 ### List of incorporated databases (last accessed on: 2023-04-25)

-The Fellowship project uses several, under the Common Licence freely available online databases as sources for its own sheet music corpora.
+The fellowship project uses several, under the Common Licence freely available online databases as sources for its own sheet music corpora.
 These include:

 - The Classical Music Score Digitization Project (weblink not longer available).
 - [Josquin Research Project, Standford University](http://jrp.stanford.edu).